rieckpil/progmot/content/post/writing-a-book-remotely.md

 Start small.
 Deliver small increments, baby steps and get feedback early.

-We had a rough plan of what we want to cover but also adjusted a lot along the way.
+We had a rough plan of what we wanted to cover, but also adjusted a lot along the way.

 Leanpub is the perfect platform for this.
 Especially if you are a developer, you'll really enjoy writing your manuscript in Markdown.
 No annoying formatting issues inside Word when trying to center images or tables.

-Leanpub does the lay-outing and file generation job your.
-You just ship your manuscript.
+Leanpub does the lay-out and file generation jobs for your.
+All you have to do is ship the manuscript.

-If you don't want to go the self-publishing route, pick a publisher that supports early access programs.
+If you don't want to go towards the self-publishing route, pick a publisher that supports early access programs.

-You might be super convinced about your idea and think it's the most wanted book ever.
+You might be super convinced about your idea and think it's the most genius book ever.
 However, this doesn't necessarily reflect the reality.
 Get some early feedback mechanisms in place that help you quantify the interest.
 A mailing list or a dedicated Twitter account can be such a tool.

 ### Use Simple Tools